DimitriPalmer22/Relapse-Code-Documentation/_temp/03-09 Modular Game Design.md

 Right now, the `PlayerInfo` script contains all the data for the player as well as the logic.

-## Things that can be put into a scriptable object:
+## Things that Can Be Put into a Scriptable Object

 ### Basic Player Info
 - Current / Max Health
-- Current / Max
+- Current / Max Toxicity
+- Remaining Relapse Time

+### Power Info
-- Current power loadout
+- Current Power Loadout